How to Stuff a Turkey

 - Close up neck flap over openings with toothpicks or wooden skewers.

-- Tuck wing tips under bird and tie turkey legs together.
+- Tuck wing tips under the bird and tie turkey legs together.

 - Place turkey breast side up in the roasting pan that's fitted with a wire rack.